writing portfolio

 POPSUGAR

-Para Athletes May Face a Greater Risk of RED-S — but Not Enough People Are Talking About It
+Para Athletes May Face a Greater Risk of RED-S — But Not Enough People Are Talking About It

 Eating disorders have a long-held grip on sport.
 While athletes of all genders grapple with disordered eating behaviors, women have been hit the hardest.
 Research has found that disordered eating is almost twice as prevalent in female athletes compared to male athletes (62 percent and 32 percent, respectively).
 And a new report from the International Olympic Committee (IOC) suggests that a significant population of athletes have previously been excluded from discussion and research of EDs in professional and recreational sport.